15 top-rated 2020 planners on Amazon to keep your new year organized

 Frasukis 2020 Planner ($10.99; amazon.com)

-More than 1,500 5-star reviews prove that this sophisticated planner, with a neat embossed "2020" on the front, is ideal for both students and people long out of school alike.
-The planner is sturdy, full of premium thick paper that won't rip or tear, twin wire binding that won't bend and has your weeks and months mapped out to make all your tasks impossible to miss.
+More than 1,500 5-star reviews prove that this sophisticated planner, with a neat embossed "20" on the front, is ideal both for students and for people long out of school alike.
+The planner is sturdy, full of premium thick paper that won't rip or tear, with a twin wire binding that won't bend, and has your weeks and months mapped out to make all your tasks impossible to miss.

 _______________________________________________________________________________

-ArtFan 2020 Monthly Planner ($7.04, originally $25.99; amazon.com)
+Artfan 2020 Monthly Planner ($7.04, originally $25.99; amazon.com)

 Two pockets line the interior of this planner, which would be ideal for someone in charge of a ton of paperwork (or homework) at any given time.
 It also features daily blocks for weekly planning, which nearly 3,000 reviewers appreciate.